python-cffi/cffi/doc/source/ref.rst

   returns a ``bytes``, not a ``str``.

-- If 'cdata' is a pointer or array of wchar_t, returns a unicode string following the same rules.
+- If 'cdata' is a pointer or array of wchar_t, returns a unicode string following the same rules.  *New in version 1.11:* can also be char16_t or char32_t.

-- If 'cdata' is a single character or byte or a wchar_t, returns it as a byte string or unicode string.
-(Note that in some situation a single wchar_t may require a Python unicode string of length 2.)
+- If 'cdata' is a single character or byte or a wchar_t or charN_t, returns it as a byte string or unicode string.
+(Note that in some situation a single wchar_t or char32_t may require a Python unicode string of length 2.)

 - If 'cdata' is an enum, returns the value of the enumerator as a string.
   If the value is out of range, it is simply returned as the stringified